Global Payments confirm that the security breaches of data were checked & controlled

 The latest breach of security related to credit cards has cost the data losses or exposure of more than 1.5 million credit card holders.
 The most toll of the breach was provided by the Global Payments Company.

-Global Payments provides credit cards to companies such as Visa, MasterCard, Discover Financial services, American Express, etc. The card processing company has however admitted that the online hackers have got their access to the account numbers of the card of several individuals, the data regarding the card expiration along with other security codes of the credit card holders.
+Global Payments provides credit cards to companies such as Visa, MasterCard, American Express, etc. The card processing company has however admitted that the online hackers have got their access to the account numbers of the card of several individuals, the data regarding the card expiration along with other security codes of the credit card holders.

 This not only made the card processing company Global Payments lose a lot of their shares in the stock exchange but also earned them certain rebukes from their clients, most of which have removed their name from their third party approval list.
 The companies taking such steps would include names like Visa & the MasterCard.
 However the American Express authorities have raised their concerns & confirmed that they are looking into the matter & checking the extent of the breach & its potential impact on the customer related data or other personal information.